dalton-f/aoc-2024/README.md

 - a much lower entropy where robots have more neighbours
 - search for a vertical lineup and assume it is the trunk?
 - search for largest contiguous regions

+# Day 15:

+Relatively happy solving part 1 myself, with some adjustments and optimisations to move the boxes, keep coming across a weird bug with the direction offsets though.
+I struggled for a logn time as my x and y directions had to be reversed, for some reason